 This is where the rubber meets the road.
 We encourage parents at Open Sky to be proactive by modeling for their child how to make an effort and show up in their work and relationships.
-It takes courage, just like it takes courage to be honest and open.
+It takes courage to be proactive, just like it takes courage to be honest and open.
 For parents, being proactive often includes trying new roles, new attitudes, and new behaviors.
 For instance, if one parent is typically the boundary-setter and the other is more relational, I may encourage them to try switching roles.
 The boundary-setter gets to focus more on his or her relationship with the child and the more relational parent gets to practice setting boundaries.

 In general, being proactive means engaging in the work alongside their child: trying mindfulness, practicing communication skills, and utilizing the resources the therapist offers to provide insight into self-awareness and relationship patterns.

-As I was working with a family during their Family Quest™ intensive, one Open Sky parent said that being proactive means “getting in the boat with my child instead of only trying to steer it.”
+One Open Sky parent said that being proactive means “getting in the boat with my child instead of only trying to steer it.”
 It takes courage to ‘get in the boat’ and try new things.
 These efforts speak volumes to the child and lead to a healthier family system.